TuringIntern2018/TuringIntern2018.github.io/index.md

       tf.logging.set_verbosity(tf.logging.WARN)
       tf.app.run(main=main, argv=[sys.argv[0]] + unparsed)
 ```
-Notice that the parser can also be used to provide other optional inputs to the main function, such as the L1 and L2 regularisation strength or the batch size.
+Notice that it can also be used to provide other optional inputs to the main function, such as the L1 and L2 regularisation strength or the batch size.

-The `main` function...
+The `main` function is called by the parser and is used to set up the cluster, divide the work between the parameter server and the workers and then run the main part of your code.
 ```python
 def main(_):
       ps_hosts = FLAGS.ps_hosts.split(",")